-Responsible Conduct of Research
+19. Responsible Conduct of Research

 During my first year in graduate school as part of the BBSP program at UNC, I took a seminar course that included didactic training in research ethics.
 During the year-long course we focused on diverse ethical topics, including: authorship, proper use of animals and humans in research projects, the importance of the institutional review board, and scientific honesty.
 This course was designed to satisfy the NIH requirement for training in the responsible conduct of research.
 In addition to this introductory seminar on scientific ethics, I have completed training necessary to work with human subjects at UNC including being briefed and familiarized with HIPPA and the importance of confidentiality and safe data storage techniques as part of the Collaborative Institutional Training Initiative (CITI) Program of research ethics training.
-In addition to these previous experiences in the responsible conduct of research, I intend to take an ethics course during the 2010-11 academic year to enhance my knowledge of the various components of ethical research.
-An example of such a course I am considering taking is Research Management and Ethics in Health Policy (HPAA 711) offered through the UNC School of Public Health.
+In addition to these previous experiences in the responsible conduct of research, I am currently taking a research ethics course through the Graduate School at UNC (Grad 721) that focuses on concepts, rules, and issues that are central to research ethics.
+Through discussion of case studies with fellow graduate students, the course seeks to allow for a forum for discussing how to deal with ethical issues in an academic setting and has been constructed to satisfy the NIH requirement for training in the responsible conduct of research.
 Additionally, I plan to take statistics courses in the future which will emphasize the importance of proper data analysis and interpretation techniques.
 Through seminars and continuing education received through the Curriculum in Neurobiology and Bowles Center for Alcohol Studies, I will be exposed to proper research practices and have access to faculty and other researchers with which to discuss ethical issues that arise in research.
 My sponsor also regularly attends these seminars and is available for me to discuss ethical questions regarding research at any time.
 Thus, I have received and will continue to receive excellent training on ethical integrity in research as a student at UNC.

-Goals for Fellowship Training and Career
+7. Goals for Fellowship Training and Career

 My career goal is to become the principal investigator of my own lab at a research university.
 I plan to couple my knowledge of the basic behavioral neuroscience and neurobiology of alcohol use in animal models with the expertise I will obtain in human research and neuroimaging techniques in the course of my thesis work.
 I envision running a lab that uses a variety of experimental approaches to investigate the neurobiology of alcohol use at a level that is directly applicable to human disease treatment.
-This proposed research plan will enable me to gain experience in structural magnetic resonance imaging (MRI), functional MRI, and diffusion tensor imaging and provide me with valuable knowledge in these respective areas of neuroimaging.
+This proposed research plan will enable me to gain experience in functional magnetic resonance imaging (fMRI) and provide me with valuable knowledge in this area of neuroimaging.
 In addition, the proposed research will allow me to work with human subjects extensively and deal with the many unique challenges that accompany this type of research.